This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 For the donuts

-• In the bowl of an electric mixer, combine 4 cups flour, sugar, nutmeg, cinnamon, and yeast.
+• In the bowl of an electric mixer, combine 4 cups flour, granulated sugar, nutmeg, cinnamon, and yeast.
 Whisk to evenly combine.

 • Pour the milk into a small saucepan and heat over medium heat on the stovetop.
 When the milk begins to steam, but not boil, remove from heat and add the butter.
-Stir until the butter is melted and the mixture registers 110-115°F. Whisk in the vanilla and eggs and pour into the prepared flour mixture.
+Stir until the butter is melted and the mixture registers 110-115°F. Whisk in the vanilla extract and eggs and pour into the prepared flour mixture.

 • In the bowl of a stand mixer, mix on low with a dough hook attachment until a shaggy dough is formed.
 Turn to medium and mix for 3 minutes.